Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 measure.
 See thresholds attachment.
 Quality Indicators Not Linked To Gain Sharing: The additional set of indicators that will be provided to each Quarterback of each episode for the purpose of quality improvement.
-These quality indicators will be based on clinically appropriate and evidence-based practice.
+These quality indicators will be based on Clinically appropriate and evidence-based practice.
 Applicable quality indicator definitions and measurement specifications will be published with each episode.
 The thresholds for Quality Indicators Not Linked to Gain Sharing, represent the minimum score required to meet the metric.
 Quality results equal to or higher than the threshold are considered to have met the requirements for the measure.
-Risk Sharing: If a Quarterback's risk adjusted average per-episode cost is more than the acceptable threshold, no gain share payment is earned, and the risk will be shared with [I Risk sharing is the cost above the Acceptable Threshold.
+Risk Sharing: If a Quarterback's risk adjusted average per-episode cost is more than the acceptable threshold, no gain share payment is earned, and the risk will be shared with [J Risk sharing is the cost above the Acceptable Threshold.
-Total Episode Cost: The total episode cost is the sum of the amount that reflects the totality of all costs for claims identified for all JJ Members included in the episode.
+Total Episode Cost: The total episode cost is the sum of the amount that reflects the totality of all costs for claims identified for all J Members included in the episode.
 Valid Episode of Care: Medicaid Covered Services provided by one or more Providers over a period of time related to a particular condition or procedure, including clinically related Medicaid Covered Services, as pre-defined by